 The steps to a successful deployment in the Amazon Cloud

-At igroup, we have worked with organisations across multiple sectors to help them move their apps and services to AWS successfully.
+At IG CloudOps, we have worked with organisations across multiple sectors to help them move their apps and services to AWS successfully.
 We understand the process from planning through to ongoing monitoring and can help build a business case and develop infrastructure that is robust, efficient and secure.

-Our process of supporting deployment to AWS is built on analysing your needs to ensure that you have a suitable foundation for the move – both in terms of your software and business requirements.
+Our AWS deployment support method is based on an analysis of your needs to ensure that you have a sufficient foundation for the transition - both in terms of software and business requirements.

 Moving to the AWS cloud is often an opportunity to re-architect an existing solution to make sure it runs most efficiently in the cloud environment.

-We follow a 4-step process that is built on the best practice guidelines for cloud migration that were developed in partnership with Amazon.
+We follow a 4 stage process that is built on the best practice guidelines for cloud migration that were developed by Amazon.

 We start by reviewing your current application and hosting environment to understand what your requirements are likely to be in AWS.
 This considers all aspects of your plan including: